 More women than men applied to the hourly wage role.

-Men were 94 percent more likely than women to seek and perform well in competitive work roles in a study of nearly 7,000 job seekers across 16 large American cities.
+Men were 94 percent more likely than women to seek and perform well in competitive work roles in data from nearly 7,000 job seekers across 16 large American cities.

 This gender wage gap “more than doubled” as performance-linked compensation increased.

-Women were significantly more likely to walk away from a competitive workplace when they had alternate employment options.
+Women in these studies were significantly more likely to walk away from a competitive workplace when they had alternate employment options.

 Men were also more likely to negotiate when there was no explicit statement that wages are negotiable.